 In 2019, “Between Me And My Mind,” a documentary about Trey Anastasio’s creative process debuted to critical acclaim at the Tribeca Film Festival with a limited theatre release to follow.
 The film captures two years of Anastasio’s life, from studio to stage, and features many appearances by Collette.
 Working closely alongside Anastasio in his Barn Studio on the “Ghosts Of The Forest” album, traveling to Phish band member home studios to record a song for Phish’s annual NYE gag, TAB rehearsals in NYC and closes with a scene of Phish as a band in The Barn, writing and recording what would become their halloween “musical costume” album, Kasvôt Vaxt i Rokki.

-In 2007 Collette and O’Dea established Tank Recording Studio in a cozy upstairs loft in Burlington’s Old North End.
-Consolidating their unique skills and experience to provide affordable professional audio services to Burlington and beyond.
-With a mission to “raise the bar” for audio fidelity in their home city/state, the pair built out the studio from a bare bones “rehearsal” style room to a full production facility with an extensive array of instruments, microphones and unique analog and digital recording/processing equipment that is unparalleled in the immediate area.
+In 2007 Collette established Tank Recording Studio in a cozy upstairs loft in Burlington’s Old North End.
+Bringing his unique skills and experience to provide affordable professional audio services to Burlington and beyond.
+With a mission to “raise the bar” for audio fidelity in their home city/state, the studio was built out from a bare bones “rehearsal” style room to a full production facility with an extensive array of instruments, microphones and unique analog and digital recording/processing equipment that is unparalleled in the immediate area.

 Since opening over a decade ago, Tank Recording Studio has provided recording, mixing and/or mastering services to clients totaling well into the triple digits.
 A vertiable “who’s who” of local artists have made their way through TRS such as Anachronist, Aram Bedrosian, Ben Dunham & The Backline Collective, Blues And Lasers (feat.
 Grace Potter’s bandmates), Soule Monde (Russ Lawton & Ray Paczkowski of TAB), Kat Wright, James Kochalka, Josh Panda, Jennifer Hartswick, Nick Cassarino, Waylon Speed, Rough Francis, Henry Jamison, Heloise & The Savoir Faire, and Japhy Ryder.
 In addition to their focus on local artists, in recent years their clientele has expanded to include more regional/national artists like Eugene Hutz & Gogol Bordello, Dev, Peter Apfelbaum, Bela Fleck, William Parker, Cabinet, Guster, moe., The Vacant Lots, and Rosie Carney.
-Collette and O’Dea have also been tapped quite often for live recordings, everything from concerts at Higher Ground and Burlington Discover Jazz Festival to capturing live comedy albums at the Vermont Comedy Club for Comedy Central Records.
+Collette has also been tapped quite often for live recordings, everything from concerts at Higher Ground and Burlington Discover Jazz Festival to capturing live comedy albums at the Vermont Comedy Club for Comedy Central Records, to both studio and live performances by the Vermont Symphony Orchestra.